-The IPO states that as the owner of a design right, you may provide a “licence of right” to another person.
+The IPO states that as the owner of a design right, you may provide a “license of right” to another person.
 So that they can use your design.

-The IPO specifies that you must grant a licence of right to anyone wishing to create, sell, or import your design into the UK.
+The IPO specifies that you must grant a license of the right to anyone wishing to create, sell, or import your design into the UK.
 Ant the duration will be the final five years of your unregistered design right.

 Your creations, including patterns, may be automatically secured throughout the European Union (EU) under the categories of “unregistered community designs,” according to the IPO.